brizandrew/slack-graphics-request/SESSION.md

 #### Providing Proper Feedback

-Slack can do 99% of the hard front end work for you.
-One essentially part of front-end design that it doesn't do though is proper user feedback: the concept that every action taken by a user should have a clearly visible outcome to tell the user that their action was registered from the system.
+Slack can do 90% of the tedious front-end work for you.
+One essential part of front-end design that it doesn't do though is proper user feedback: the concept that every action taken by a user should have a clearly visible outcome to tell the user that their action was registered from the system.

-How to do this can vary from system to system and action to action but some easy ways are sending them ephemeral messages (messages that only they can see) using the [`chat.postEphemeral`](https://api.slack.com/methods/chat.postEphemeral) Web API method.
+How to do this can vary from system to system and action to action, but some easy ways are sending them ephemeral messages (messages that only they can see) using the [`chat.postEphemeral`](https://api.slack.com/methods/chat.postEphemeral) Web API method.

 Another key way to provide proper feedback with interactive messages is changing them someway.
 Maybe a button changes color from grey to green, or the selected option changes.
 You can do this using the [`chat.update`](https://api.slack.com/methods/chat.update) Web API method.